mph-/lcapy/doc/schematics.rst

 never decrease this distance.

-The x and y positions of nodes are computed independently using a graph.
+The x and y positions of nodes are computed independently using a graph algorithm.
 An error can occur if components have the wrong orientation since this makes the graph inconsistent.
 Unfortunately, it is not trivial to find the offending component so it is best to draw a schematic incrementally and to test it as you go.
-A sketch on a piece of paper showing the nodes is useful.

 Problems can occur using components, such as integrated circuits and opamps, that cannot be stretched.
 Usually this is due to a conflict